The Founder’s Journey:

 I didn’t need permission.

 I had the freedom to build what I believed in.
-And that freedom started to heal something I hadn’t realized was still broken.
+And that freedom began to heal something I hadn’t realized was even broken.

 I reconnected with old friends.
 I made new ones.
 I found moments of peace in the process, pride in the work, and meaning in my new mission.